Mankatkam003/Web_Dev/README.md

 # Web_Dev
-Making Web dev Projects - the first one includes a cool alternative to the basic shut down,sleep,settings options with some cool animations.
+A cool alternative to the basic shut down,sleep,settings options with some cool animations.
 Please do check it out!